minghaotao/Power-automate/README.md

  2. Develop the Python script to pull the data from the Google sheet URL every week - please see the extension.py
+        a.
+You use Slack to publish the chart every Monday, so you will need to set up your Slack API Token.
+        b.
+The script is hosted at the internal Linux server

  3. Set up the auto run by using Crontab - https://crontab.guru/#0_6_*_*_1